Santa Rosa Junior College

 -- Dr. Frank Chong, Superintendent/President of Santa Rosa Junior College

 With a reputation of academic excellence since its founding in 1918, Santa Rosa Junior College is regarded as one of the premier two-year colleges in the United States.
-SRJC also ranks #1 among large California Community colleges for acceptance rates to the prestigious University of California system, with nearly 80 percent of SRJC applicants being accepted to a UC campus.
+SRJC also ranks #1 among large California Community colleges for acceptance rates to the prestigious University of California system, with over 80 percent of SRJC applicants being accepted to a UC campus.
 Santa Rosa Junior College offers over 100 majors and 150 certificate programs; superb faculty; comprehensive student services; state-of-the-art classroom facilities and labs; a 148-hectare farm and vineyard that produces award-winning wines; the SRJC Museum, with a collection of over 4,000 artifacts; and the largest planetarium in the California Community College System.
 Popular programs of study include business, computer studies, engineering, nursing, viticulture, and hospitality.
 Alumni transfer to university or go directly to work in the field of their choice.
 Many international students from SRJC have successfully transferred to top ranked universities, including UC Berkeley, UC Davis, San Francisco State University and Cornell University.

 Santa Rosa Junior College is just one hour north of San Francisco.
 There are more than 256 days of blue skies and sunshine per year in Santa Rosa, with a July high around 82 degrees Fahrenheit (30 Celsius) and January low around 40 degrees Fahrenheit (4 Celsius).
 The college’s location is widely considered to be one of the best in the entire United States.
 Santa Rosa has been ranked on U.S. News & World Report’s 2017 list of the 100 best places to live in the United States.
 With the Pacific Ocean to the West, the Sierra Nevada Mountains to the East, and several lakes and rivers nearby, sailing, hiking, water skiing, snow skiing, surfing, rafting, kayaking and cycling are all easily accessible.
 San Francisco is easy to get to by public transportation where students can go shopping, ride a cable car, visit museums, experience Fisherman’s Wharf and so much more.